rediska1114/capacitor-onesignal/README.md

 - Lastly from the Other Linker Flags build setting in your Notification Service Extension target remove $(inherited) and -framework "OneSignal"

 More: https://github.com/OneSignal/OneSignal-iOS-SDK/releases/tag/3.11.0

-## BREAKING CHANGES in 1.x.x version

-- Added full support for Capacitor 3 and removed compatibility with Capacitor 2